RedisAI/RedisAI/docs/commands.md

     1. The tensor's shape as an Array consisting of an item per dimension
  * **BLOB**: the tensor's binary data as a String.
 If used together with the **META** option, the binary data string will put after the metadata in the array reply.
  * **VALUES**: Array containing the numerical representation of the tensor's data.
 If used together with the **META** option, the binary data string will put after the metadata in the array reply.
-* Default: **META** and **BLOB** are returned by default, in case that non of the arguments above is specified.
+* Default: **META** and **BLOB** are returned by default, in case that none of the arguments above is specified.

 **Examples**

-Given a tensor value stored at the 'mytensor' key:
+Given tensor values stored at 'my_tensor' and _my_str_tensor keys:

 ```
-redis> AI.TENSORSET mytensor FLOAT 2 2 VALUES 1 2 3 4
+redis> AI.TENSORSET my_tensor FLOAT 2 2 VALUES 1 2 3 4
 OK
+redis> AI.TENSORSET my_str_tensor STRING 2 2 VALUES first second third fourth
+OK
 ```

-The following shows how to retrieve the tensor's metadata:
+The following shows how to retrieve the tensors' metadata:

 ```
-redis> AI.TENSORGET mytensor META
+redis> AI.TENSORGET my_tensor META
 1) "dtype"
 2) "FLOAT"
 3) "shape"
 4) 1) (integer) 2
    2) (integer) 2

+redis> AI.TENSORGET my_str_tensor META
+1) "dtype"
+2) "STRING"
+3) "shape"
+4) 1) (integer) 2
+   2) (integer) 2
 ```

-The following shows how to retrieve the tensor's values as an Array:
+The following shows how to retrieve the tensors' values as an Array:

 ```
-redis> AI.TENSORGET mytensor VALUES
+redis> AI.TENSORGET my_tensor VALUES
 1) "1"
 2) "2"
 3) "3"
 4) "4"

+redis> AI.TENSORGET my_str_tensor VALUES
+1) "first"
+2) "second"
+3) "third"
+4) "fourth"
 ```

-The following shows how to retrieve the tensor's binary data as a String:
+The following shows how to retrieve the tensors' binary data as a String:

 ```
-redis> AI.TENSORGET mytensor BLOB
+redis> AI.TENSORGET my_tensor BLOB
 "\x00\x00\x80?\x00\x00\x00@\x00\x00@@\x00\x00\x80@"

+redis> AI.TENSORGET my_str_tensor BLOB
+"first\x00second\x00third\x00fourth\x00"
 ```

-The following shows how the combine the retrieval of the tensor's metadata, and the tensor's values as an Array:
+The following shows how the combine the retrieval of the tensors' metadata, and the tensors' values as an Array:

 ```
-redis> AI.TENSORGET mytensor META VALUES
+redis> AI.TENSORGET my_tensor META VALUES
 1) "dtype"
 2) "FLOAT"
 3) "shape"